kraugug/ddwalker/README.md

 # ddwalker
 Debian packages dependency walker script.
-I will shows all dependencies of specified package and it's dependencies.
+It will shows all dependencies of specified package and it's dependencies.

 # Usage:
   ddwalker \<package-name\>